Wowaka: Career

-Wowaka's first contact with Vocaloid music was in December 2008, when he listened to livetune's song Last Night, Good Night.
+Wowaka's first contact with Vocaloid music was in December 2008, when he listened to Livetune's song "Last Night, Good Night".
 Taking a liking to the song, he was shocked to learn that this song was the work of one man.
 He then quit his band, and began creating Vocaloid music using Hatsune Miku in April 2009.
-Wowaka began his musical career in May 2009, by uploading his original Vocaloid music titled In the Gray Zone. (グレーゾーンにて。) to the Japanese video-sharing website Niconico Douga.
-In the video of In the Gray Zone, trying to convey the image of the song without using illustrations of Vocaloid characters, wowaka used his own drawing instead, and, for consistency, he kept this style in all his later Vocaloid works.
+Wowaka began his musical career in May 2009, by uploading his original Vocaloid music titled "In the Gray Zone" (グレーゾーンにて。) to the Japanese video-sharing website Niconico Douga.
+In the video of "In the Gray Zone", trying to convey the image of the song without using illustrations of Vocaloid characters, Wowaka used his own drawing instead, and, for consistency, he kept this style in all his later Vocaloid works.

 Wowaka's songs published on Niconico are characterised by obscure lyrics depicting thoughts of young women in fast-paced melodies.
 He has said that although he initially wanted to make music that can only be made using Vocaloid, he later realized the advantages of Vocaloid music.
 He became known under the name "Genjitsutouhi-P" after writing the phrase "Escaping from reality, how nice!" (現実逃避って、いいよね！) in several descriptions of his music.
 His works gained particularly large popularity on Niconico Douga.
 After releasing his self-published album, he helped found Balloom, an independent record label, along with other musicians popular on Niconico Douga.

-In May 2011, wowaka released his debut studio album Unhappy Refrain (アンハッピーリフレイン) under the Balloom label.
+In May 2011, Wowaka released his debut studio album Unhappy Refrain (アンハッピーリフレイン) under the Balloom label.
 The album released to widespread acclaim, peaking at 6th on Oricon and with several tracks, including the title track, entering Niconico Douga's Hall of Legends and Hall of Myths.
 It is considered a classic in the Vocaloid music industry, and is often considered Wowaka's signature work.
 The tracks, including "Two-faced Lovers", "World's End Dancehall", "Rolling Girl", and "Unhappy Refrain", all attained a cult following.

-Following this, wowaka was the composer and lyricist of the single And I'm Home, which was used as one of the ending theme songs in the 2011 anime series Puella Magi Madoka Magica, and also arranged "Summernoise Version" and "those dizzy days Version" of Secret Base (Kimi ga Kureta Mono) which was the ending theme for the anime series Anohana.
-In the same year, he joined the rock band Hitorie as the primary vocalist and guitarist, and shifted his focus towards the band.
-Hitorie released their debut album Roomsick Girls Escape (ルームシック・ガールズエスケープ) in 2012.
+Following this, wowaka was the composer and lyricist of the single "And I'm Home", which was used as one of the ending theme songs in the 2011 anime series Puella Magi Madoka Magica, and also arranged "Summernoise Version" and "those dizzy days Version" of Secret Base (Kimi ga Kureta Mono) which was the ending theme for the anime series Anohana.